-(Philosophy, Psychology, Sociology, History, Law, Linguistics, etc.)
+Rules for Social SciencesPhilosophy, Psychology, Sociology, History, Law, Linguistics, etc.

 - Contestants are required to prepare a poster for ASEF finals to show the details of their project development.
-Preparing demonstrations and/or evidences of social experiments for ASEF finals would attract the attention of visitors and jurors.
+Preparing demonstrations and/or evidence of social experiments for ASEF finals would attract the attention of visitors and jurors.

 - A log book and a research paper of the project are essential in ASEF finals.

 - Contestants must cover their own expenses for their project materials, stand decorations, brochures, posters, etc.